sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

 You can also create your own environment variables, as long as you name them correctly and save them in the correct place.
 Here's how.

-1. Create the files from which the `sensu-backend` service configured by our supported packages will read environment variables: `/etc/default/sensu-backend` for Debian/Ubuntu systems or `/etc/sysconfig/sensu-backend` for RHEL/CentOS systems.
+1. Create the files from which the `sensu-backend` service configured by our supported packages will read environment variables:

      {{< language-toggle >}}